ruby-gnome/ruby-gnome/gtk3/sample/tutorial/README.md

   </template>
 </interface>
 ```
 Unlike regular interface descriptions, in template XML descriptions, a`<template>` tag is expected as a direct child of the toplevel `<interface>` tag.
-Yhe `<template>` tag must specify the "*class*" attribute which must be the class name of the widget.
+The `<template>` tag must specify the "*class*" attribute which must be the class name of the widget.
 Optionally, the "*parent*" attribute may be specified to indicate the direct parent class (superclass).

 More informations can be found in the part [building composite widgets from template XML](https://developer.gnome.org/gtk3/stable/GtkWidget.html#GtkWidget.description) of the `Gtk::Widget` documentation.